 The White Rabbit Hostel

 Owned and run by a pair of young travelers, this bright, spacious hostel has a prime location in the middle of Hvar town and is known for its social atmosphere.
-Sleep in one of the 2, 4, 6 or 8-bed dorms and enjoy the goodies this hostel offers.
-It boasts a lively rooftop bar (open morning to night), high-speed WiFi and friendly staff willing to organize tours.
-A kitchen is available for your cooking needs as well as air-conditioning and lockers.
+Sleep in one of the 2, 4, 6, or 8-bed dorms and enjoy the hostel’s goodies.

 Split Hostel Fiesta Siesta

 “Good vibes on tap” this hostel is run by Aussie backpackers in the center of Split, in Diocletian’s Palace.
-With all the backpacker staples, including free breakfast, it’s an awesome choice if you want to party the nights away in Split.
 It’s conveniently located above Charlie’s Backpackers bar to start your nights out.
+With all the backpacker staples, including complimentary breakfast, it’s a fantastic choice if you want to party the nights away in Split.

-This unique, old stone villa has charm and character – it’s over 200 years old! – Along with an abundance of renovated amenities.
+This unique, old stone villa has charm and character – over 200 years old! – Along with an abundance of renovated amenities.
 It’s the perfect home base for travelers looking to explore Split and the surrounding areas.
 Just a 10-minute drive from the city, the lodge offers free pick up and drop off in Split twice a day.
-All rooms are equipped with an en-suite bathroom and guests can expect the traditional backpacker amenities.
-The best part?
-After a long day of adventure, relax in the swimming pool, sun beds and hammocks.

 Design Hostel Goli & Bosi